joe-fennell/stfc-food-network-cop26-hackathon/README.md

 10:00-10:30 GMT | Welcome and Introduction | Professor Sonal Choudhury 10:30-11:00 GMT | Q&A: Technical/Practical Advice | Dr Joe Fennell
 **Friday 5th November**
-14:00 GMT | Deadline for slide submission | send to helpdesk@joefennell.org
+14:00 GMT | Deadline for slide submission | send to stfcfoodnetwork@sheffield.ac.uk
 14:15-15:30 GMT | Team pitch |
 15:30-16:00 GMT | Judging (offline) |
 16:00 - 16:15 GMT| Award

 ## 4. Your pitch
-Your team needs to produce a 10 minute pitch that showcases your idea.
-The format is up to you, but remember this is a pitch for funding, so you need to present a coherent argument for why your app should be funded.
+Your team will produce a 10 minute pitch that showcases your idea and present this in the session on Friday.
+The format is up to you, but remember this is a pitch for funding, so you need to present a coherent argument for why and how your app will support the objectives of the project.

 It could include :
 - [**User Stories**](https://www.atlassian.com/agile/project-management/user-stories) Descriptions of why and how your users will interact with the platform